-There are three (3) parcels of land designated as commercial and one (1) mixed use parcel.
-The total area of commercial land is 10.43 hectares±.
-The mixed use parcel (part of Midtown) is 0.89 hectares± of commercial land.
-Access is from LeClair Way onto Riel Drive.
-Two parcels located south of LeClair Way total 7.20 hectares± and are planned as a small regional commercial/local commercial centre.
-Access is from LeClair Way onto Richardson Drive.
-The portion of third parcel to be commercial use is 2.34 hectares± located on the northwest corner of the intersection of Riel Drive and LeClair Way, is planned as commercial with a built form to include a mix of freestanding pads, box stores, and malls.
+There are three (3) two (2) parcels of land designated as commercial, and one (1) parcel designated as mixed-use-parcel.
+The total area of commercial land is 10.43-5.64 hectares±.
+The mixed-use parcel (part of Midtown) is 0.89 hectares± of commercial land, with.
+Aaccess is from LeClair Way onto Riel Drive.
+Two-One 2.41 hectare± commercial parcels is located south of LeClair Way total 7.20 hectares and are is planned as a small regional commercial/local commercial centre, with.
+Access access is-from LeClair Way onto Richardson Drive.
+The portion of third parcel tobe commercial use is 2.34 hectares± A second 2.34 hectare± commercial parcel is located on the northwest corner of the intersection of Riel Drive and LeClair Way, and is planned as commercial with a built form to include a mix of freestanding pads, box stores, and malls.
 It would permit residential units to be located above commercial.
 No access will be permitted from Ray Gibbon Drive.
 A high standard of site design, architectural elements, and landscaping will need to be incorporated to ensure an attractive addition to the City.
 Design Guidelines have been developed in order to direct development for the commercial lands south of LeClair Way.